 I might be a few minutes late, and forget what door I came in the last time - or just the basic concept of doors in general.
 You could find me knocking on a bulkhead or the side or your shed, or a piece of plywood leaning against your house that says "Not A Door" on it.
 When making change I'll briefly forget the laws of mathematics, or hand you dollar bills one at a time until you get annoyed and tell me to keep the rest.
 Your food may be slightly burnt, either from an errant roach or my attempt to keep it warm by lighting a portion of the bag on fire.

 There's a slight chance that I'll forget where you live and have to relocate your house using a mathematical algorithm that involves driving down every combination of streets in the city several times.
 Along the way, I'll take a detour through the mall parking lot so I can blast the latest Pitbull single at obese high-school girls - as long as I do this with the car topper on it's considered "marketing."
-I might call you to say I'm running late but then hang up after one ring when I see a rack I need to holla at.
+I might call you to say I'm running late but then hang up after one ring.
 If you call back I probably won't pick up.
 Please enjoy my LMFAO ringback tone while you wait for my voicemail.

 Due to unforeseen circumstances, your next order may be several hours/days/years late.
 Also, when arriving at your house I might mistake your lawn for a driveway and your lawn ornaments for enemies in Carmageddon.
 Expect your order to be cold, half-eaten or full of items you didn't ask for and that aren't even on our menu.
 If you call the restaurant to complain, I'll mysteriously forget having delivered your order and ask if maybe you got a delivery from our other location.
 When you say that location closed down years ago, I'll say "well, that's just your opinion" and hang up.
 Oh, and if there's a weird stain on your bag, it's just the extra sauce you ordered, not bong water.